MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/memory-101.md

 <!-- ------------------------------ -->
 #### Retained size

-The _retained size_ is the size of memory that is implicitly held by an object and that would be freed once the object is deleted along with all the dependent objects that were made unreachable from GC roots.
+The _retained size_ is the size of the memory that's implicitly held by an object and that could be freed once the object and other existing retainers are deleted along with all the dependent objects that were made unreachable from GC roots.

 That is, the retained size of an object is the amount of memory that would be regained if the object and all of its dependent objects were removed from the memory graph.

 The retained size can't be smaller than the shallow size.

+When an object is retained by multiple nodes, the object's size appears in the retained size of the retainer node that has the shortest path to the GC root.

 <!-- ------------------------------ -->
 #### Distance